-That whole weekend, along with this underlying dream I’ve had in my heart for years and years to do something BIG that I just have been too afraid to tap into, was really the catalyst into the changes you are seeing with this blog, this space (if you missed Wednesday's announcement you may want to stop and go read that first).
+That whole weekend, along with this underlying dream I’ve had in my heart for years and years to do something BIG that I just have been too afraid to tap into, was really the catalyst into the changes you are seeing with this blog, this space.
 I came home excited but also scared to say out loud the dreams and beliefs I was having in myself.
 The dream to reach and encourage more women.
 The dream to build this community even bigger and stronger that it is now.
 The dream to share my story in big and small spaces.
 The dream to be a provider for my family.
 Although I am really sad to see Courtney step back from this community we built together and to close that chapter of Cold Coffee Hot Mess, I am so thankful that we are both in a place where we can clearly see the right paths for ourselves.
 And although they ended up being different paths, they are both good because they are what is right for each of us.
 How lucky are we?
 Two women standing sure and confident in their dreams.

 I think it can be easy to look around and see what someone else is doing and think that’s what you should be doing, too.
 But at the end of the day we have to let go of any guilt we are feeling over something we aren’t wired for, or something we don't even want to do in the first place (that truth bomb is from Mica May of May Designs).
 We aren’t in competition with one another and our dreams don’t need to look like anyone else’s.
 Can you even imagine a world where we all were trying to do the exact same thing?
 How sad would that be??
 We each have such rich things to bring to the table.
 And the beauty is that there’s enough room for each and every one of us.
 If we waste our time comparing and striving for something that isn’t right for us, we are going to be left exhausted and depleted.
 Comparison is truly the death of joy.
 I’ll add in that striving for something that you aren’t supposed to be striving for is a sure way to kill joy in your life, too.